alttester-test-examples/NewInputSystem--CoinCollector-CSharp/README.md

 ## Run the tests

-You can open the project in the Unity Editor and run the tests from the AltTester Editor window.
+You can open the project in the Unity Editor and run the tests from the AltTester® Editor window.

 The tests can be found in the Editor -> Tests folder in the AltTester_NIS_Tests class.